TeamProductionSystem/Momentors_Backend/README.md

 **Type:** The type of branch.
 This should be one of the following:

-- feature - Adding a new feature
+- feat - Adding a new feature
 - bugfix - Fixing bugs in the code
 - hotfix - For emergency fixes
 - test - Experimental changes for testing purposes